Assessment

 When a student is having side effects from a medication prescribed by a specialist.

-When a 17 year-old with a history of anxiety and asthma presents with tachypnea of 25, recurrent coughing, pulse ox of 88, normal pulse and blood pressure and a fearful demeanor.
+Appropriate response when a 17 year-old with a history of anxiety and asthma presents with respirations of 25, recurrent coughing, pulse ox of 88, normal pulse and blood pressure and a fearful demeanor.

-When is it appropriate to immediately room a patient, apply 2L oxygen via NC and guide student in deep breathing while also notifying UC provider?
+What is immediately room the patient, apply 2L oxygen via NC and guide the student in deep breathing while sending the other UC RN to notifying the UC provider?

 The best way to end a triage call/visit.